 Details about local businesses are getting more precise, and especially in terms of the proximity of the business to the searcher.
 The closer your business is to a device conducting a local search, the more prominent it is likely to appear in local search results.

 This move will make local search more competitive.
-It is also likely that Google will continue to tweak its results, and it certainly doesn’t mean the death toll will ring for local search optimisation.
+It is also likely that Google will continue to tweak its results, and it certainly doesn’t mean the death toll will ring for local search optimization.
 In fact, greater competition means greater efforts are required.

 Ensure that your NAP (Name, Address, and Phone) details are up to date, claim your listings, and build citations.
 Ensure that the NAP details you use in your citation buildings match your Google NAP listings, and look at your geo-targeted keywords for additional local rankings.